dmbarbour/wikilon/docs/ABCRT.md

 If stowage fails (e.g. because there isn't enough space) we could

 We might heuristically refuse to stow smaller fragments, such that we implicitly 'flatten' narrow, tree-structured data.
 It could be useful to focus stowage on larger chunks, e.g. kilobytes of data.

-### Pending Computations

-Threads themselves will need to be modeled.
-In terms of data, we at least have an argument and a continuation.
-Active computations will have a nursery.
-We'll need to track computations that are *suspended* because they're waiting for this one.
-We'll probably want to track all other computations created by this one, hierarchically.

-A pending computation will have a reference count.
-When we *copy* or *drop* a pending computation, we'll track this assumption rather than immediately suspend on it.

 ### Sealed Values